metaVariable/metaVariable/README.md

-Kento Aoyama (M.Eng) is a IT infrastructure engineer.
+Kento Aoyama (M.Eng) is a IT infrastructure/High Performance Computing/DevOps engineer.

 ## Interests